-In one-week theory modules, the students deal with textile history and theory, trends and marketing as well as theoretical and scientific questions about art, design, media, culture and philosophy.
-Two interdisciplinary IDA modules at the Lucerne School of Art and Design complement the curriculum.
+One-week Reflect modules deal with textile and design history, trends and marketing as well as theoretical and scientific questions on art, design, media, culture and philosophy.
+Two interdisciplinary Colabor modules complement the curriculum.
+Focus modules offer the opportunity for further skills and qualifications in the workshops.

-Finally, in the Bachelor's thesis, students devote themselves to a topic of their choice and implement the skills developed during their studies in an independent project.
+Finally, in the Bachelor's thesis, students dedicate themselves to a topic of their own choice and put the skills they have developed during their studies into practice in an independent project.